civicrm/civicrm-core/ext/afform/README.md

 in CiviCRM which:

 1. Allows developers to declaratively define a canonical, baseline form.
-2. Allows administrators (or administrative tools) to use the API to revise the forms.
+2. Allows administrators (or administrative tools) to use the CRUD API to customize the forms.
+3. Allows developers to embed these forms in other AngularJS apps.
+4. (WIP; pending upstream support) Allow developers to apply [change sets](https://docs.civicrm.org/dev/en/latest/framework/angular/changeset/).

 The extension is licensed under [AGPL-3.0](LICENSE.txt).